-What is the class action about?
+What is the Endeavour River Class Action about?

 On 29 February 2016, Murray Goulburn announced a revised FY16 net profit after tax forecast of approximately $63 million, citing historically weak dairy commodity prices.